acceleratedscience/openad-service-molf/README.md

-# MoLFormer Inference for SMILES
+# MoLFormer / Property Prediction Highlights on SMILES Input

 <!--
 The description & support tags are consumed by the generate_docs() script